skrusche63/spark-arules/README.md

 ##### Data Management

-Database tables and their relations describe a more or less decaying data perspective that reflect built-time information requirements.
+Customer, product or content profiles and their relations describe a more or less decaying data perspective that reflect built-time information requirements.
 Valuable data associations that emerge during the life-time of a database backed system remain out of scope.

 Association Rule Mining in large-scale tables even across databases help detects these hidden associations and helps to make data management more adaptive and responsive to data reality.